Convert MD to XLSX

 Q: How are column headers identified in the conversion?

 A: In Markdown tables, the first row is treated as the column header.
 During conversion to XLSX, this header row receives special formatting: bold font for emphasis and center alignment for professional appearance.
 Subsequent rows are treated as data rows with standard formatting.
-This follows the common Markdown table convention where headers are followed by a separator line (|---|---|), which is automatically skipped during conversion.
+The separator line (|---|---|) is automatically recognized and skipped during conversion.

 Q: Can I convert large Markdown files with many rows?